markgoho/gideon-labs/hugo/content/posts/failure-analysis-of-vishay-sqd50p04-13l-mosfet-part-2.md

 ### 1.2.1 Initial Application of Battery Power

-The LUCAS device is primarily intended to operate from battery power.
+The device is primarily intended to operate from battery power.
 The battery supplied is a 24VDC Li-ion pack with a 4AH capacity rating.
 No other battery specifications were supplied.
 The included charger was used before testing to ensure that all batteries were at the peak charge level, as shipping regulations generally require a pack to be charged to no more than 30% capacity prior to being shipped as air freight.

 Instrumentation was connected as follows: